-Therapeutic horticulture is much more than just gardening.
+Therapeutic farming and therapeutic horticulture is much more than just gardening.
 Edible Garden City builds gardens and creates programmes that employ gardening as the backdrop to guide participants in five aspects of holistic well-being:

 Nutrition and Knowledge